Share this Post

 To start, you’ll need to open a brokerage account or trading account.

-In the modern world, there are dozens of different stock trader services or brokers.
+In the modern world, there are dozens of different stock trader brokers or services.

 Think of brokerage or trading accounts as accounts you open with financial institutions.